jmm/eslint/docs/user-guide/command-line-interface.md

 Ignoring files:
-  --ignore-path path::String  Specify path of ignore file --no-ignore                Disable use of .eslintignore --ignore-pattern String    Pattern of files to ignore (in addition to those
+  --ignore-path path::String  Specify path of ignore file --no-ignore                Disable use of .eslintignore --ignore-pattern [String]  Patterns of files to ignore (in addition to those
                              in .eslintignore)

 Using stdin: